heet-1011/FedMalDetect/README.md

 # FedMalDetect
-### The codebase will be made publicly available soon.
+### Federated Learning based Malware Detection Project.
+The codebase will be made publicly available soon.